a1009TEL/waveBoundaryVisualizer/README.md

 # Wave Boundary Visualizer
-A way to see the effects of wave at a boundary.
+A way to see the effects of waves at a boundary.
 ![showcase](./images/showcase.png)

 > [!WARNING]
-> This is only a prototype, there is nothing to learn from the code in this repo.
+> This is only a prototype.